Friday, 16 December 2011

 We started to dance.
 Rocky beat the air with his fists.
 I spun around in circles.
 Rocky’s girlfriend started to shimmy and roll her arms.

-My computer, I switch it on early.
-A bag of dope, Penny makes a home delivery early on her way to somewhere else.
+I switch my computer on early.
+I just feel like a little something to get me in the mood.
+So, I call Audrey for a bag of dope.
+She makes a home delivery early on her way from somewhere to somewhere else.
 She’s a sight.
-She’s in a white strap chiffon dress with pink fur trim around he hem, pink bunny ears and a Fendi bag.
+She’s in a white strap chiffon dress with pink fur trim around her hem, pink bunny ears and a Fendi bag.

-She invests what she calls he play money in Fendi bags.
+She invests what she calls her play money in Fendi bags.

 “Where are you going?”
 I ask her.

-“Oh, where are any of us going, that is the question? says Penny.
+“Oh, where are any of us going, that is the question?” says Audrey.

 “No, I mean now?”